 Once the palm sugar has dissolved, I remove the solution from heat and stir in the bloomed gelatin along with a generous dose of tamarind concentrate.
 Tamarind can be purchased in many forms, from seedless pastes and extracts to whole dried pods.
 In this application I prefer the concentrate, which allows me to add a big punch of tamarind without yielding pulpy popsicles, but you can adapt the recipe to use whatever you have on hand, and by adding more or less tamarind to taste.

 At this point, these are just refreshing tamarind popsicles.
-In order to become Pelon Pelo Rico popsicles I need to add salt and spice with a chili rim.
-I combine salt, sugar, malic acid, and cayenne powder together and dust the finished popsicles.
+In order to become Pelon Pelo Rico popsicles I need to add salt and spice with a chile rim.
+I combine salt, sugar, malic acid (which can be found online), and cayenne powder together and dust the finished popsicles.
 I prefer malic acid, a natural acid found in fruits like apples, more than citric acid because malic acid is less harsh and reminds me of the gentle burn of sour candy.